It’s pretty hard to argue against trying to get the biggest tax refund possible.

 All taxpayers are able to claim this basic non-refundable credit.
-Adjusted annually for inflation, the amount currently sits at $13,229, though it is adjusted annually for inflation.
+Adjusted annually for inflation, the amount for the 2021 tax year will be $13,808 for those with a net income of $150,473 or less.
 Each province and territory also set a personal amount for their taxes.

 Simply put, after deductions, rather than paying taxes on your full income you’ll be taxed on what’s left after the personal amount is applied.
 Think of it almost as a head start.
-If your income for the year was $40,000, then right off the bat — seriously, it’s the first line in the tax credit section — your taxable income goes to $26,771.
+If your income for the year is $40,000, then right off the bat — seriously, it’s the first line in the tax credit section — your taxable income goes to $26,192.

 Disability Tax Credit (DTC)

 The costs associated with disability are unavoidable expenses.
 This non-refundable tax credit is about greater tax equity.
 The Disability Tax Credit helps those with disabilities or their supporting persons reduce their taxes payable.

 To be eligible for the DTC, a medical practitioner needs to fill out Form T2201, Disability Tax Credit Certificate, and have it approved by the CRA.
 It should be noted that approval for the DTC can open doors to additional credits and deductions — for example, the Registered Disability Savings Plan (RDSP).
 Once the CRA gives their sign-off, you may be able to claim $8,662 (head to line 31600 of your tax return), plus an additional supplement of up to $5,053 for those under 18 years old.

 The Canadian government has a fairly extensive list of qualifying medical expenses you can claim on your return as non-refundable tax credits.
 Common examples include ambulance services, CPAP machines, IVF programs, medical cannabis, and prescription insulin.
 Keep in mind that most of the expenses on this list require a prescription.